wp-plugins/wordbooker/readme.txt

 - Facebook Notes imports and caches your blog posts (e.g., it subscribes to your blog's RSS feed).

 Wordbooker uses the Facebook API to actively update your Facebook Wall just as if you had posted an update yourself on facebook.com.
-This means that your updates are likely to appear faster than waiting around for the Facebook Notes RSS reader to notice your update.
 It also means that you can make changes to your blog postings *after* initially publishing them.

-- With Wordbooker, your blog postings will have their own space in your Facebook profile, instead of having to compete for space with your other posted Facebook Notes.
+- With Wordbooker, your blog postings will have their own space in your Facebook Wall - just as if you'd written directly on to the wall yourself.

-- Your updates will show up with a nifty WordPress logo next to them instead of the normal "Notes" icon :).
+- Your updates will show up with a nifty WordPress logo next to them instead of the normal "Notes" icon, plus a link back to the full entry on your blog.

-- Your Facebook Notes' comments will not show up on your WordPress blog.
-Wordbooker links everything back to your blog, so your comments will also stay on your blog

 = How is this different from the WordPress application? =